Murine respirovirus: Sendai virus minigenome

-Sendai virus minigenome is a shortened version of its viral genome, in which most of the coding sequences of the virus have been removed.
-These removed genes can be replaced by a foreign gene of interest.
+The Sendai virus minigenome is a shortened version of its viral genome, in which some portions of the coding sequences of the virus have been removed.
+The removed genes can be replaced with a foreign trans-gene of interest.
 The minigenome can be multiplied in cells expressing a minimal set of complementary viral proteins or infected with a homologous wild-type helper virus.
 Sendai virus minigenomes are used to produce recombinant proteins of interest, and in a vector system to reprogram cells into pluripotent stem cells (iPSCs).
+A Sendai virus minigenome lacking Fusion protein, but expressing Emerald Green Fluorescent Protein (EmGFP) as a reporter was found to be an efficient gene delivery vector in several human pancreatic cancer cells.

+Insertion of trans-genes into Sendai virus minigenome

+To integrate a gene fragment of interest into the Sendai Virus genome, the following protocol might be used.
+The amplified gene fragment is inserted into a Sendai Virus vector lacking the F protein (SeV/ΔF).
+The recovery and amplification of SeV/ΔF vectors proceed as follows: